Estimated reading time: 4 minutes

 Chapter 10: Trading.
 This chapter is vital.
 One of the more likely disaster scenarios (especially in the U.S. and Europe) is a currency collapse.
 At the time this book was written, the dollar was still strong and stable.
 But now it looks like people will need other forms of currency.
 Included is a list of small items that will be in high demand.

 Chapter 11: Guns.
 For self-protection and hunting.
 Surviving in place will be difficult without at least one good gun.

 Chapter 12: Survival Nursing.
 It’s easy to take healthcare and medicine for granted, but if you’re injured or sick and these things are not available, you won’t last long.

-While this book is by no means comprehensive, it’s definitely a great book for beginners and a fun read for experienced preppers.
+While this book isn’t comprehensive, it’s definitely a great book for beginners and a fun read for experienced preppers.
 Full of real-life stories of people who have survived the worst and practical advice for people in any survival situation, Ragnar’s Urban Survival is a great book to have on your shelf.
-You can get it on amazon.com or for free on the Downloads Page under the General Survival category.
+You can get it on amazon.com.